 LICADHO is currently the only NGO in Cambodia with access to prisons that regularly shares its findings with the public.

-- A review of the conditions of mothers, pregnant women and young children living in ten Cambodian prisons
+- Report: A review of the conditions of mothers, pregnant women and young children living in ten Cambodian prisons

 "Early years behind bars" Projectassisting small children and pregnant women in Cambodian prisons